 You will find directions for Cooks Beach, plus another of my favorites, Hearn Gulch, and the Gualala Bluff Trail.
 Rick and I, along with our golden retriever, Sunny, walked the GBT yesterday.
 A Gray Whale was seen just off the kelp beds.
 We always see something from this trail.
 Thank you, RCLC!

 It was a sunset that kept on giving and giving.
 It started with a green flash, which Rick and I observed from our deck - the first one we've seen for a while.
 Then the sunset colors lasted for so long, nearly an hour.
 It was wonderful!
 Paul Brewer captured it for us to see and relive.

 I have another wonderful photo of that sunset which I will share tomorrow.

 Thanks to Paul for allowing me to share his photo with you here.
 To see much more of Paul's nature photography, here is the link to his website: http://www.capturingnatureswonders.com/

-Thanks to Anne Mary for allowing me to share her photo with you here.
-To see Anne Mary's Pawpawrazzi Pet Photography website, here is the link: http://www.pawpawrazzipetphotography.com/
+Thanks to Anne Mary for allowing me to share her photos with you here.
+Here is Anne Mary's website: http://www.pawpawrazzipetphotography.com/